emhart/10-simple-rules-data-storage/manuscript/manuscript.md

   amino-acids in plain text making it easy to manipulate programmatically.

-* **HDF5** (Hierarchical Data Format) is an open-source binary file format designed to store large amount of data (and their associated metadata) by providing a hierarchical structure that could be compared to how a hard drive is organized with directories and files.
+* **HDF5** (Hierarchical Data Format) is an open-source binary file format designed to store large amounts of data (and their associated metadata) by providing a hierarchical structure that could be compared to how a hard drive is organized with directories and files.
 It is maintained by the non-profit HDF Group, a spin off of the National Center for Supercomputing Applications (NCSA).